-Germany: During the Summer Olympic Games in Berlin, Jesse Owens win his fourth gold medal, becoming the first American to win four medals in one Olympiad.
+Germany: Day 9 of 16 of the Summer Olympic Games in Berlin.
+Jesse Owens win his fourth gold medal, becoming the first American to win four medals in one Olympiad.

 Jesse Owens, center